ming2k/flux/docs/dev/contributing.md

 5. Add a GLSL shader pair in `src/shaders/` and register it in `src/vk/pipeline.c`.
 6. Add a golden-image test scene in `tests/test_render_golden.c`.
-7. Update `docs/api.md` with an example code snippet.
+7. Update `docs/reference/api.md` with an example code snippet.

 ## Adding a Vulkan extension

 1. Check for the extension in `fx_device_init` (or instance creation).
 2. Fall back gracefully if not present — never make it required.
 3. Guard the use site with a runtime boolean (`ctx->has_<ext>`).
-4. Document the extension in [vulkan-backend.md](vulkan-backend.md)
-   under the relevant section.
+4. Document the extension in [Vulkan backend](../explanation/vulkan-backend.md) under the relevant section.

 ## Compatibility